May 16, 1919– Wladziu Valentino Liberace:

 “You know that bank I used to cry all the way to?
 Well, I bought it.”

 Here is the craziest part: The Husband and I briefly lived in Las Vegas in 1980 (long story), and even nuttier, we didn’t have an automobile.
-I would actually walk in the 100 degree heat to the theatre where I was in rehearsal.
-There were no sidewalks.
-It was just me and the lizards.
+I would walk in the 100 degree heat to the theatre where I was in rehearsal.
+There were no sidewalks; it was just me and the lizards.
 My route took me right by The Liberace Museum.
-I always glanced in and I savored the camp factor, but somehow I never actually went in.
+I always glanced in and I savored the camp factor, but somehow I never went in.

 Overheard on the Portland MAX Train: